What causes allergies?

 You can collect samples for this test using our home sample collection kit.
 We will send out your kit once we have processed your order and you may collect samples quickly and painlessly from your dog following the instructions in the kit.
 View sample collection by clicking here.

-This test is designed to help you learn the sensitivities your pet may be experiencing so you can have a better understanding of what your pet may not be able to tolerate.
+The Dog Allergy test is not a DNA test.
+This test uses the proteins in the dog’s saliva to help you learn the sensitivities your pet may be experiencing so you can have a better understanding of what they may not be able to tolerate.
 There are a number of options available to deal with these sensitivities.
 We recommend discussing them with your veterinarian to find the solution that is best for you.
-This can include introducing a new diet to your pet, eliminating certain foods and medications.
+This can include introducing a new diet to your canine or eliminating certain foods and medications.

 – What are the most typical allergens?